 Tony brings a broad range of economic analysis, resource management, and rural development skills to The Freshwater Trust.
 He has worked on a variety of research projects focusing on non-point source pollution related to irrigation return flows, sprinkler irrigation adoption, and emerging bio-feedstock markets.
 Tony holds a bachelor’s degree in Environmental Economics and Public Policy from Michigan State University and a master’s degree in Agricultural and Resource Economics from Colorado State University.
-As an Ecosystem Services Analyst, he works on analyzing the costs of conservation practices, and valuation of environmental benefits.
+As an Agricultural Economist, he works on analyzing the costs of conservation practices, and valuation of environmental benefits.
 In his spare time, Tony enjoys hiking, snowboarding and watching/playing basketball.

 Tony’s Why: I work at TFT because of the organization’s commitment to on-the-ground impacts, innovative approach to addressing complex problems, and desire to improve the efficiency of conservation spending.